-The City’s tree maintenance company West Coast Arborist will begin on August 15, 2016, removing trees that are infested with the Polyphagous Shot Hole Borer (PSHB).
+The City’s tree maintenance company, West Coast Arborists, began removing trees that are infested with the Polyphagous Shot Hole Borer (PSHB) on August 15, 2016.
 This infestation causes the trees to die.
-The most common issue and concern is broken branches from the dying trees as they fall and create hazards.
+The most common issue and concern is broken branches from the dying trees as they fall and create safety hazards.
 Approximately 100 trees at Crown Valley Park and eight (8) trees at the Sea Country Senior and Community Center will be removed.

 Drought conditions have worsened this problem and the beetle has already killed thousands of trees in California.
 As these conditions persist, it is expected that more trees in City parks, median islands, and slopes will succumb to this disease.
 City staff and contractors will continually examine City-owned trees to assess their viability.
 Unfortunately, there are no preventive measures that can be taken at this time.
 By proactively removing the infected trees, the risk of harm from falling trees and limbs, as well as the spread of the disease, will be reduced.